 - 1. Derivation of a SWN from each statechart.
 These SWNs will be called component nets.
 They represent the behaviour of each class with the underlying SWN formal semantics.
-To obtain a component net from a statechart several rules must be applied, details can be found in [13]; the following are the most important: - Each state of the statechart is represented by a place, with the same name, in the SWN. - For each transition in the statechart, there will be in the SWN: - (a) A transition with the same name as the event that labels the transition in the statechart. - (b) An arc from the place (which represents the initial state in the statechart) to the transition in the SWN (which represents the transition in the statechart). - (c) An arc from the transition in the SWN (which represents the transition in the statechart) to the place (which represents the final state in the statechart).
+To obtain a component net from a statechart several rules must be applied, details can be found in [15]; the following are the most important: - Each state of the statechart is represented by a place, with the same name, in the SWN. - For each transition in the statechart, there will be in the SWN: - (a) A transition with the same name as the event that labels the transition in the statechart. - (b) An arc from the place (which represents the initial state in the statechart) to the transition in the SWN (which represents the transition in the statechart). - (c) An arc from the transition in the SWN (which represents the transition in the statechart) to the place (which represents the final state in the statechart). - Guards in the statechart becomes immediate transitions with the associated corresponding probabilities for the resolution of conflicts. - Activities inside a state of a statechart are considered as time consuming, so in the SWN they are expressed as timed transitions.
+The rate of the exponentially distributed service time of the timed transitions are obtained automatically from the time annotation of the statechart.